phoenixvc/PhoenixVC-Website/README.md

 ## Deployment

 For detailed instructions on how to deploy the project—both locally using our deployment script and via our CI/CD pipeline through GitHub Actions—please refer to our [docs/DEPLOYMENT.md](docs/DEPLOYMENT.md) guide.

+## FAQ

+For answers to common questions about deployment, authentication, and regional availability for Azure Static Web Apps, please see our [docs/FAQ.md](docs/FAQ.md) file.

 ## Support